Skip to content

 • Not realizing the seriousness of the problem

 It is difficult to watch a family member struggle with clutter; especially when they do not see how it is impacting their lives.
-Those who want to help can often feel helpless and overwhelmed.
+Those who want to help often feel helpless and overwhelmed.
 The first step to help a loved one is to get information.
 The International OCD Foundation (IOCDF) has information about hoarding and practical resources and referrals.
 The second step is to listen to your loved one and try to understand why they have problems with clutter.
 For example, letting go of possessions is difficult for a variety of reasons: sentimentality, aesthetics, or an object’s future usefulness.
 Those with hoarding behaviors are often highly creative individuals who can think of multiple uses for items; however, these grand ideas rarely materialize, resulting in clutter.
 More often than not, your loved one can recognize at least one issue (limited space, not able to have family over) that makes them unhappy, and that will serve as a good shared starting point.

 In the United States, a person’s civil liberties are protected; going into someone’s house (depending on the situation) may be a civil rights violation.
-Because there are strong attachments to the clutter and the clutter is a result of a disorder which causes excessive acquisition and decisions to save possessions, simply removing the clutter may not help.
+Because there are strong attachments to the clutter, and the clutter is a result of a disorder which causes excessive acquisition and decisions to save possessions, simply removing the clutter may not help.
 Only changing the amount of acquisitions and decisions to save will keep the clutter manageable.
 Imagine treating a person with alcoholism by throwing away their wine bottles—this would not likely work as a long-term solution, and the person would likely go back to drinking if they did not get professional help to treat their underlying problems.
-In addition, if a family member “just went in and removed the clutter” it would most likely result in disastrous consequences, including: rupture of trust, alienating the family member, increasing the family member’s anxiety, depression/suicidality, thus potentially delaying their time to receiving care and treatment.
+In addition, if a family member “just went in and removed the clutter,” it would most likely result in disastrous consequences, including: rupture of trust, alienating the family member, increasing the family member’s anxiety, depression/suicidality, thus potentially delaying their willingness to receive care and treatment.

 Animal hoarding is defined in DSM-5-TR as the accumulation of a large number of animals and a failure to provide minimal standards of nutrition, sanitation and veterinary care and to act on the deteriorating condition of the animals (including disease, starvation or death) and the environment (e.g., severe overcrowding, extremely unsanitary conditions).